 - but also hybrid creatures like griffins and centaurs.

-You will also see Aesop’s fable, The Raven and The Fox, dating back to antiquity.
-As you go along the tour, you will find some explanations on the importance of animals in the Middle Ages and their representations.
+You’ll also see Aesop’s ancient fable, The Raven and The Fox.
+As the tour progresses, you’ll find explanations of the importance of animals in the Middle Ages and their representations.

-So this nearly 1000 year old embroidery is also a way to better understand the place of certain animals, such as horses for the cavalry.
-Did you know that the original tapestry provides a very precise knowledge of horse harnessing?
-With a bridle including the browband, the headpiece, the noseband and the metal bit inserted in the mouth.
-The archaeological findings have moreover testified to the accuracy of this representation.
+So this nearly 1,000-year-old embroidery is also a means of better understanding the place of certain animals, such as horses in the cavalry.
+Did you know that the original tapestry provides a very precise understanding of horse harnessing?
+With a bridle comprising the browband, headpiece, upright, noseband and metal bit inserted in the mouth.
+Archaeological finds have confirmed the accuracy of this representation.

 PLAN YOUR TRIP TO Normandy